mbinnun/MBPUP/README.md

 Ever wanted to run a VM on a new machine without installing any additional software?
 Now you can!<br />
 MBPUP-VM is an MBPUP distro with embedded virtualization software such as VMware-Player, VirtualBox and QEMU.<br />
-Just run the live system and you'll able to load any VM you like without any additional installation.
+Just run the live system and you'll be able to load any VM you like without any additional installation.

 **Note:** The kernel on this release is updated to 4.15.0-20 and linux-headers are installed.